harshachekuri/kitsgithub/README.md

 Textfiles from 1 to 6 are of class-7

-Module.py,class1.py is python file is of class-8
+Module.py,class1.py are python file is of class-8

 # APSSDC (topics)